 • Manatees are related to the elephant and are grayish brown with thick wrinkled skin

-• There are estimated to be around 3,000 manatees in Florida
+• There are estimated to be almost 5,000 manatees in Florida

 • They are mainly herbivores, eating marine and freshwater plants